 One of those people was the educationist Ken Robinson.
 It was his book I was reading one fortunate morning as I waited for my brunch date to arrive.
 The room was warm with the sun and I was nestled into a comfy booth, completely absorbed in the book when suddenly, my whole world began to spin.
 It was a sentence in the book that made me dizzy, it read:

 “There are no schools for people to discover their gifts.”

+I sat back in my seat a little stunned.
 I felt my heart race.
-I knew it was exactly what I was going to create.
+I knew in that moment, it was exactly what I was going to create.

-From where I now stand, it’s easy to look back and see that it was an idea that had been forming over a long period of time, but it was in that moment when my next steps crystallized.
+From where I now stand, it’s easy to look back and see that it was an idea that had been forming over a long period of time, but that was the moment when my next steps crystallized.
 And without knowing where they were going to lead me, I took them.
 I set forth on an adventure to bring this business to life and it has been an unfolding journey of inspiration beyond that which I could comprehend at the time.

 I look forward to seeing you here.

 Learn how to discover your gifts